 John Hull: In that case I’ll take two of them.

 This is one of my favorite movie quotes.
 It comes from Deep Cover in which cop Russell Stevens (Laurence Fishburne) applies for a job as undercover cop.
 He becomes John Hull and his job is to infiltrate a drug cartel and get the right information in order to take down the big bosses who are running it.
 Of course he has to start at the bottom, which means street dealing in order to get attention from David Jason (Jeff Goldblum).

 Now this is one gritty and dark movie with some very interesting characters, but also lots of violence.
-The drug world is a hard one and Fishburne really convinces as this undercover cop that is struggling with his own identity seeing the effect of the drugs he is selling on the people around him.
+The drug world is a hard one and Fishburne really convinces as this undercover cop that is struggling with his own identity seeing the negative effects of drug use when selling them to the people around him.
 He knows he’s doing it to get the big fish, but the money and power that come with the territory can be addictive.

 I remember that I liked this movie a lot when I was younger and after rewatching this my opinion on this hasn’t changed.
 Fishburne and Goldblum are both excellent and this movie has some very memorable (and some times funny) characters.
 The introduction of Carver (Charles Martin Smith) will immediately make you hate him.
 There are some violent scenes in this as Stevens slowly works up his way in the pyramid, but they add to the feeling that this is a dangerous world for an undercover cop.